na-na-hi/renget/archive/wss4t.md

 “We may never get another chance.
 And I can’t just sit in silence with you and not speak my mind.”

 He didn’t know what to say.
-He knew it was a bad idea to accept this assignment.
+He knew it was a bad idea to accept this assignment with her alone.
 She was so earnest, and he knew the truth would break her heart.

 “Is it me?
 Am I pushing you away?”